maxxiimo/the-front-end-manifesto/foundation-styles.md

       border: 1px solid $border
       @include border-radius(8px)

+(I'm using Twitter Bootstrap in this example thus the .row and .span's)

-So to keep it DRY we consolidate common code between the two:
+To keep the code DRY we consolidate common code between the two:

     #main,
     .span3 aside